Main Gallery and Small Object Space

 Not surprisingly, a read through of the selected stories reveals desolate beaches with ash coloured waves crashing against crimson skies; the transformation of children into plant forms; an overheated dead planet with limited human settlement in the current polar regions; or a world managed by technology where the office is a meditative space.
 Invariably the people in these stories wear a range of protective gear or extended technologies, and devices to grow food on the body in lieu of unfertile land.

 The use of salvaged materials and adapted food sources suggest that these future worlds are in survival mode and reveal a desire by remaining inhabitants, like earlier indigenous communities, to have a greater symbiotic relationship with nature.
-Ironically, Kamilaroi/Bigambul artist Archie Moore, rather than respond to a piece of future fiction, has collected earlier pieces of ‘fiction’ in the form of old newspaper articles which speak of Aboriginal peoples ‘dying out’.
+Ironically, Kamilaroi/Brisbane artist Archie Moore, rather than respond to a piece of future fiction, has collected earlier pieces of ‘fiction’ in the form of old newspaper articles which speak of Aboriginal peoples ‘dying out’.
 Through the use of Augmented Reality audiences will be able to hear and see current, living people from the groups mentioned in the articles to show that they are survivors and to emphasize that they indeed have not ‘died out’.

-Dystopia/Utopia:2070 is not only about artistic visions of the future enclosed in a 2021 gallery space but also attempts to provide access for viewers to virtual spaces.
+Dystopia/Utopia:2070 is not only about artistic visions of the future enclosed in a 2021 gallery space but also attempts provide access for viewers to virtual spaces.
 Throughout the exhibition the audience can enter other worlds, meet characters related to the works and hear works discussed by virtual curators.
 An Augmented Reality app will provide various entry levels to the exhibition and provide a rich performative experience to visitors.

 Image: Clare Poppi, Bio-headpiece 2021 925 Silver, Copper, Glass, Live Plants.
 Photography by Michelle Bowden